 Match for mutts?
 New website helps people adopt the best dog

-In this Wednesday, March 29, 2017 photo Morgan Fredette, 13, left, holds the family dog Roscoe as her mother Kate, center right, and brother Lucas, 11, right, play with the dog at their home in Waltham, Mass.
-The family found the dog through the online platform How I Met My Dog, that is designed to help humans pick the most compatible mutt possible.
+AP Photo/Steven Senne - Kate Fredette, greets the family dog, Roscoe, at their home in Waltham, Mass.
+The Fredette family found the dog through the online platform How I Met My Dog, that is designed to help humans pick the most compatible mutt possible.

 Add your comments below